ShenQingchao/DLCstudy/README.md

 6)	You can also download the latest version of TVM and compare the difference between executions under TVM 0.7 and TVM latest.
 If you are lucky, you may find some bugs that we have never found.

 ### Plotting
 In order to better reproduce the figures in the paper, we provide a drawing scrip (**drawing_script.R**), which can generate all the graphs in our paper.
-To see the generated graph intuitively, we recommend that you use TStudio to run this script.
+To see the generated graph intuitively, we recommend that you use RStudio to run this script.
 First You just need to download the **plotting** folder in this repository to your computer.

 Secondly, you need to run the script(`drawing_script.R`) with RStudio, and then all the figures in our paper will be generated one by one.

+Notes:
-Note that: The dataset file(**dataset.xlsx**) should be placed in the same directory as the drawing_script.R file.
+1. The dataset file(**dataset.xlsx**) should be placed in the same directory as the drawing_script.R file.
+2. If the running crash with a message "\`path\` does not exist: ‘dataset.xlsx’", you need set the **working directory** to source file location.

 # Dataset